a-zeb/rest-countries-api-with-color-theme-switcher-master/README-2.md

 ## <a name="author"></a>About The Author

 I am a software engineer with 4+ years of industry experience.
-I work on projects like these to sharpen my skillset and have fun.
+I create this project for the PerScholas coding bootcamp to strengthen my foundational skills and learn some new ones.